 Ledger Nano S includes Bitcoin, Litecoin, Ethereum and Ethereum Classic companion apps, and other blockchain-based cryptocurrencies.
 You can send and receive payments, check your accounts and manage multiple addresses for each currency from the same device.
 Nano S also supports the FIDO® Universal Second Factor standard that simplifies the authentication process on compatible online services such as GMail, Dashlane, Dropbox or GitHub.

-How to Transfer ERC20 Tokens to a Ledger Nano S
+How to store and send ERC20 tokens on Ledger Nano S

 In order to transfer ERC20 tokens to a Ledger Nano S, you will need MyEtherWallet.
 It is a popular online Ethereum wallet which you can use as an alternative of the Ledger Ethereum Chrome application.
 It supports natively the Ledger Nano S and the Ledger Blue on Chrome and Opera, without the need to install any app or plug-in.

 Before you start sending ERC20 tokens to Ledger, you will need to enable browser support so that Ledger Nano S can work with MyEtherWallet.
 You will also need to enable contract data to be able to create token transfers as well.